ZeldaZach/CS350/linux/demos/module/README.txt

 $ insmod mytime.ko
 insmod: ERROR: could not insert module mytime.ko: Operation not permitted

-If you attempt to insert a module as a non-root/sudo user, you will be greated with this error.
+If you attempt to insert a module as a non-root/sudo user, you will be greeted with this error.
 Only the root user may insert a new module into the kernel.